mozilla/snakepit/README.md

 * At least one machine with at least one GPU (at the moment there is only support for Nvidia GPUs)
 * Latest Nvidia drivers for each GPU
 * [LXD](https://linuxcontainers.org/lxd/) (3.0+) installed on each machine
-* A frontend web-server of your choice on the main machine (optional but recommended)
+* A front-end web-server of your choice on the main machine (optional but recommended)
 * git

 ### Configuring LXD